Survey of Information Encoding Techniques for DNA: Advanced Approaches

-Previous work stored the DNA in a single pool, which comes with several disadvantages.
-In order to distinguish between different encoded objects, different primers are needed, and this in turn increases the risk of erroneous interactions.
-In addition, it is unlikely that a random read will contain all the data.
-On the other hand, a separate pool for each object represents too big of a sacrifice regarding density.
-As such, the proposed solution is to use a library of pools of a fixed size, thus balancing the two issues.
-In theory, the system provides a simple key-value interface, with two basic operations.
-A "store" operation, \texttt{put(key, value)} that associates the \textit{key} with the \textit{value}, and "read" operation \texttt{get(key)} that retrieves the \textit{value} assigned to \textit{key}.
-In practice, this is achieved by mapping a key to a pair of PCR primers.
-When writing, the primers are added to the data strand.
-At read time, the primers are used for PCR amplification only of the desired data.
-As DNA molecules do not have a particular spatial organisation, each encoded strand must contain an address that identifies its position in the original data stream.
+The major novelty of the work~\cite{Bornholt2016ASystem} by Bornholt et al. is the concept of random access, a feature missing from previous approaches.
+While the goal is still archival storage, with read-write times similar to other implementations (hours to days), the addition of random access enables a new level of efficiency, as the sequencing of all DNA is no longer needed.
+Previous work stored the DNA in a single pool, which comes with the disadvantage that the whole pool needs to be sequenced to retrieve even just a subset of the data.
+Using a separate pool for each object represents too big of a sacrifice in storage density.
+To enable retrieval of different subsets of data, i.e., files, from a single pool, the novel solution proposed by the authors is to attach different primers to each sequence, thus enabling their individual retrieval.
+When writing, the primers are added to the DNA sequence.
+At read time, the primers are used for selective PCR amplification of only the desired data.
+As DNA molecules do not have a particular spatial organisation, each encoded sequence must contain an address that identifies its position in the original data.

-As before, to encode a large amount of information, the data is split into blocks, which have the following structure: \textit{primers} at the ends, a \textit{payload} of information, two \textit{sense} nucleotides that aid the decoding and an \textit{address} (see Figure~\ref{fig:bornholt_strand}).
+As before, to encode a large amount of information, the data is split into blocks, which have the following structure: \textit{primers} at both ends, a \textit{payload} of information flanked by two \textit{sense} nucleotides that aid the decoding, and an \textit{address} (see Figure~\ref{fig:bornholt_strand}).
 The \textit{payload} represents the actual data to be stored.
-As mentioned, this is a fragment of the entire information that needs to be encoded, and its length can be adjusted depending on the chosen strand length.
-The two \textit{sense} nucleotides specify if the strand has been reverse complemented, which is helpful during decoding.
-The \textit{primers} are used, as usual, in the PCR amplification process in order to select the desired blocks.
-The \textit{address} serves two purposes.
-First, it associates a key with a block, so that the \texttt{put} and \texttt{get} operations can be implemented.
-Second, the address also indexes the block within the value associated with the key.
+As mentioned, this is a fragment of the entire information that needs to be encoded, and its length can be adjusted depending on the chosen sequence length.
+The two \textit{sense} nucleotides specify whether the sequence has been reverse complemented, which is helpful during decoding.
+The \textit{primers} are used, as usual, in the PCR amplification process to select the desired blocks and sequences.
+The \textit{address} indexes the sequence/block within the file stored.